cathalmccabe/AWS-F1-Developer-Labs/SETUP.md

 Allow about 10 seconds for the instance to start.
 If needed, click the **Refresh** icon (![Refresh](./images/setup_lab/refresh2.png?raw=true)) in the top-right corner of the EC2 Console to update the instance status information.

-- Once the instance is running, find and note the **public IP address** of your instance.
+- Once the instance is running, find and note the **IPv4 Public IP** address of your instance.
   - You will be using this IP address to connect to the instance.
-  - The **public IP address** is found in the bottom pane of the EC2 Console, on the right side of the **Description** tab.
+  - The **IPv4 Public IP** address is found in the bottom pane of the EC2 Console, in the right column of the **Description** tab.

 #### Connect to your instance using a remote desktop client